class FEATURE_EDITOR_APP

 expansions, it also alphabetically orders the routines in each feature block.
 It can be usefully incoporated

-into EiffelStudio using this external.
+into EiffelStudio using the external tools manager.

 **USAGE**